jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/0-map-fmap-and-functors.md

 #### Quick (and sloppy, I guess?)
 Introduction to map, fmap and Functors

+*Note: after having reviewed Lecture Six on the UoE FP course, this makes more sense to be now.*

 *I'm sort of in flow here -- struggling with difficult problems and then overcoming them is quite a good way of learning a new 'paradigm' of programming.*

 Okay, so quickly... <code>map</code> has a f-signature: <code>map :: (a -> b) -> [a] -> [b]</code> where you provide a function (even though it doesn't really look like that from the signature IMHO) and a list of elements.
 Then you're going to **map** that function to every element within the list, such that: